iamdtang/skaterdav85.github.io/_posts/_2015-01-01-template-method-pattern.md

 ## The Template Method

-Now we'll define the parent class that _SearchAutocomplete_ extends from.
+Now we'll define the parent class, _Autocomplete_, that _SearchAutocomplete_ extends from.
 This parent class will contain the general autocomplete algorithm (the template method).

 ```js
 function Autocomplete(options) {